A road through semi-rural Northern Chester County, PA leads to the Old Lincoln School (1867) and its 3000 square foot barn-like addition (1998).

 The master bedroom suite is an aerie three stories high into the woods beyond.
 The white on white on white, room has eleven foot ceilings and two walls of floor-to-ceiling glass.
 Window trim is painted the same as the walls allowing for an uninterrupted experience of the outdoors.
 Both sun and moon light paint this room with shades of natural light and reflections of the surrounding woods.
 The view changes from moment to moment!

 This space has ‘in-floor’ radiant heating and thick carpeting has become a place for daily yoga and meditation ‘in the woods’.
 The Zen garden is seen below.
-Passing herds of deer, perching red tailed hawks, fire flies in July, and, once, wild peacocks create profound connections to the natural.
+Perching red tailed hawks, fire flies in July, and, once, wild peacocks create profound connections to the natural.

 Borrowed scenery — Shakkei